jo0704/Programming_Project/README.md

 -**step 1: preprocessing the data** \
 -**step 2: building the encoder-decoder LSTM model with set parameters** \
 -**step3: training the model** \
--**step 4: testing the model** by making predictions and see how well it performs \
+-**step 4: testing the model** make predictions and see how well it performs \
 evaluation with ICAMET, and ARCHER (years 1600-1700)

 **evaluation metrics**
 accuracy: compare with the number of words that don't need to be changed \
 precision and recall -> for words that the algorithm changed something / gold standard cases

+Task could not be completed: problems while training and testing

-## 3. Neural approach: Nematus
+## 3. State-of-the-art neural approach: Nematus

-Nematus is an attention-based encoder-decoder model for NMT implemented in Python and built in Tensorflow. \
+Nematus is an attention-based encoder-decoder model for NMT implemented in Python and built in Tensorflow (Sennrich et al. 2017).

 **Requirements:** \
 Python 3 \